cloudevents/spec/avro-format.md

 ## 3 Data

 Before encoding, the AVRO serializer MUST first determine the runtime data type of the content.
-This may be determined by examining the data for invalid UTF-8 sequences or by consulting the `datacontenttype` attribute.
+This can be determined by examining the data for invalid UTF-8 sequences or by consulting the `datacontenttype` attribute.

 If the implementation determines that the type of the data is binary, the value